wangziqi2013/zsim-base/README.md

    This is caused by a hidden database file, `.sconsign.dblite`, under zsim directory.
 We added a `make clean` command to remove this file before recompliting the entire project.

-6. Added release build, which can be invoked by typing `make release`.
+6. Added release build target, which can be invoked by typing `make release`.
 This will just call scons with --r switch, which builds a release version, with `assert()` macro turned off and more aggressive compiler optimizations.
 The release version is supposed to be slightly faster than opt.
 You can find the binary under ./build/release/ directory.

+7. Fixed PIN crash when running simple.cfg.
+The crash message says something about "unexpected AUX VEC type 26", with a stack trace and lots of '@' symbols.
+This is caused by
+   PIN failing kernel version check.
+The crash can be resolved by adding "-ifeellucky" under sim.pinOptions, which is already added to simple.cfg.

 To compile, execute `make`, `make zsim`, or `make release`; To run zsim, execute `./build/opt/zsim [conf file]`; To completely remove the current build, execution `make clean`.